jackfletch/jackfletch.com-frontend/data/colophon.md

 # Colophon

-What's a colophon, you may ask?
+What's a colophon, you ask?

 No, not using your colon for music making—I'd expect that to be _colon-phony_.
 With respect to printed books, a colophon is a brief description of the printing and publication of the book.